-The estate planning lawyers at Martin Heller Potempa & Sheppard, PLLC help business owners in the Nashville area and beyond execute their wishes through the help of business succession planning.
-We offer experienced services to make sure their companies are properly handled in the event of incapacitation, death, or retirement.
+The estate planning lawyers at Martin Heller Potempa & Sheppard, PLLC help business owners in the Nashville area and throughout Tennessee execute their wishes through the help of business succession planning.
+We offer experienced services to make sure their companies are properly handled in the event of incapacitation, divorce and other property division issues, death, or retirement.
 Our firm works with our clients to ensure the proper documents and strategies are used to carry out the transition of their businesses in line with their goals and needs.

 Options For Your Business Upon Departure